StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

 7. The Mean maternal health for each group

 From the output table, we can see that the difference in means for our sample data is −0.445 (5.678 − 6.123), and the confidence interval shows that the true difference in means is between −0.6748 and −0.0432.
 So, 95% of the time, the true difference in means will be different from 0.
-Our p value of 0.02132 which is smaller than 0.05, so we can reject the null hypothesis of no difference and say with a high degree of confidence that the true difference in means is not equal to zero.
+Our p value of 0.02132 which is smaller than 0.05, so we can reject the null hypothesis of no difference and say with a high degree of confidence there is a significant difference in maternal health outcomes between Black/African American women and Caucasian women